When You Should Quit Church

 An Argument for Christian Apologetics

 It is with the argument that God can save anyone that people immediately respond “only if they will let him”.
 Yet, if ever there was a scholar who was himself confounded, it was the Apostle Paul.
-Being a Phariseeical Lawyer who studied at the the feet of the great teacher and Rabbi Gamaliel, Paul was a Roman citizen, an intellectual of his day and scholar in his own right.
-It was he who wrote over half of our New Testament and confounded the Christian Jew as he helped evolve the Judaic teachings of the Law into the fulfillment of our modern day Christianity.
-I propose Paul as a reluctant convert.
-Only after being humbled, blinded and receiving a special “Calling” was Paul able to convert.
+Being a Pharisaical Lawyer, who studied at the the feet of the great teacher and Rabbi Gamaliel, Paul was a Roman citizen, an intellectual of his day, and scholar in his own right.
+It was he who wrote over half of our New Testament and confounded the Christian Jew, as he helped evolve the Judaic teachings of the Law into the fulfillment of our modern day Christianity.
+I propose that Paul was a reluctant convert.
+Only after being humbled, blinded and receiving a special “calling” was Paul able to convert.

-And now I propose that faith is developed through adversity for we are all reluctant converts.
+I now propose that faith is developed through adversity, for we are all reluctant converts.
 So it is with the educated.
-They cling with arrogance to their education and knowledge like those of us who had no education clinged to the pleasures of sin.
-There is a necessity and a call for the educated and herein lies my argument for Christian Apologetics.
-For if ever there was a need for the Christian debater, it is today, in a world of the scholar.
-Before taking on the educated, a christian must adhere to the “rules of argument or debate”.
+They arrogantly cling to what they have been taught, while worshiping at the feet of scholars and institutions.
+There is a necessity and a call for educated Christians, and herein lies my argument for Christian Apologetics.
+For if ever there was a need for Christian proficiency in debate and critical thinking it is today in the world of the scholar.
+Before taking on the educated, a Christian must adhere to the “rules of argument or debate”.

 There are different kinds of logical fallacies that people make in presenting their positions.
 Below is a list of some of the major fallacies.
 It is a good idea to be familiar with them so that you can point them out in a discussion thereby focusing the issues where they belong.
 I have discovered numerous times that during a debate on an issue, if you simply point out to your “opponent” a logical fallacy that he/she has just made, that it generally gives you the upper hand.
 But then, merely having the upper hand is not the point.
 Truth is the point.
 Nevertheless, it is logical fallacies that hide the truth.
 So, pointing them out can be very useful.